RiyaParikh0112/Unpaired-Image-Translation/README.md

 #  Image to Image translation using CycleGAN🌌

 In this project we will create deep convulational neural networks for image-to-image translation tasks.
-Unlike other GANs, CycleGAN does not require a dataset of paired images.
+Unlike other GANs, CycleGAN does not require a dataset of paired images.\
+We want to take an image from an input domain  Di and then transform it into an image of target domain  Dt without necessarily having a one-to-one mapping between images from input to target domain in the training set.
+Relaxation of having one-to-one mapping makes this formulation quite powerful - the same method could be used to tackle a variety of problems by varying the input-output domain pairs - performing artistic style transfer, adding bokeh effect to phone camera photos, creating outline maps from satellite images or convert horses to zebras and vice versa

 ## CycleGAN ♼
 The code was implemented after taking reference from the Paper by Jan-Yan Zhu in their 2017 paper titled [Unpaired Image-to-Image Translation using Cycle-Consistent Adversial Networks](https://arxiv.org/abs/1703.10593).